konstantina0/konstantina0/README.md

 I am working on my thesis on Gravitational Waves Detection using Deep Learning with TensorFlow , Pytorch .🔭

-You can reach my on my Linkedin www.linkedin.com/in/konstantina-vasileiadou-98a78219b .📫
+You can reach me on my Linkedin www.linkedin.com/in/konstantina-vasileiadou-98a78219b .📫

 Hope to see you around!👯